British Rail Class 90: History

-The BR board decided that it would curtail its plans to procure the InterCity 225 for the WCML and instead procure the Class 87/2 to haul its intended traffic.
-As result of this procurement, the freight business refused to finance a planned upgrade to InterCity 225's traction equipment, which would have given the former an equal haulage capability to the Class 87/2.
+BR's board decided that it would curtail its plans to source the InterCity 225 for the WCML and instead procure the Class 87/2 to haul its intended traffic.
+As result, the freight business refused to finance a planned upgrade to InterCity 225's traction equipment, which would have given the former an equal haulage capability to the Class 87/2.
 Further studies determined that, when hauling passenger consists, the Class 87/2 had no disadvantage against the InterCity 225 on the WCML, unless the latter was outfitted with tilting coaches; both the Class 87/2 and the InterCity 225's locomotive had been specified to possess at least 5000 hp.
-Accordingly, the procurement of the Class 90 was assured, while no InterCity 225s would be procured for the WCML.
+Accordingly, the procurement of the Class 90 was assured, while no InterCity 225s would be sourced for the WCML.

-A total of 50 Class 90 locomotives were manufactured by BREL at the Crewe Works from 1985 to 1990; these were numbered 90001-050.
+A total of fifty Class 90 locomotives were manufactured by BREL at Crewe Works between 1985 and 1990; these were numbered 90001-050.